nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/sensor.rst

            sensor->type->channels[0].format;
    }

-The sensor data in the callback typically comes from a sensor using the :ref:`Zephyr sensor API <zephyr:sensor_api>`.
+The sensor data in the callback typically comes from a sensor using the :ref:`Zephyr sensor API <zephyr:sensor>`.
 The Zephyr sensor API records samples in two steps:

 1.